 We utilize the Black-Scholes option pricing model to estimate the fair value of options at their grant date.
 The subjective inputs in estimating the fair value of the options granted are the expected option term, expected volatility, marketability discount and the estimated fair value of our common stock.
 We considered the expected holding period under our private equity ownership in developing the expected option term assumption.
 We considered the historical volatility of comparable public companies in developing the volatility assumption and utilized put option pricing models for the marketability discount.
 The estimated fair value of our common stock was based on discounted cash flow models and comparisons to comparable companies.
 The assumptions used in calculating the estimated fair value of stock options represent management's best estimates.
-If different assumptions are used in the future, our equity-based compensation expense could be materially different.
-In addition, if forfeiture rates are materially different than our expectation, equity-based compensation expense in future periods could be materially different than the current period.
+If different assumptions are used in the future, our equity-based compensation expense in future periods could be materially different than the current period.